 We can safely say that Plex is the most powerful media server.
 It has the best UI and allows you to fully manipulate online content.
 Emby, on the other hand, is a very reliable alternative to Plex.
 It offers more free features and has relatively cheap premium plans.

-Finally, Jellyfin is the only completely free media server we tested.
+Though we tested all 3, Jellyfin was the only one that was a completely free media server.
 If you simply need a free app to manage and organize your media library, Jellyfin is the best choice.
 In any case, all three apps are completely free to download.
 That’s why we recommend you try them all to find out which one is the best for you.